algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

 .. code-block:: python

-    # dummy values for credentials, replace with your own
+    # dummy values used, replace with your own
     credentials = {
         "host": "0.0.0.0"
         "port": 8123,